javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 }
 ```

-Function Declaration `sayHi` is created when the script starts and is visible everywhere in it.
+Function Declaration `sayHi` is created when JavaScript is preparing to start the script and is visible everywhere in it.

 ...And if there were Function Expression, then it wouldn't work: